h2oai/sparkling-water/DEVEL.md

 val hc = new H2OContext(sc).start()
 ```

-When number of Spark nodes is known in advance, it can be specified in `start` call:
+When the number of Spark nodes is known, it can be specified in `start` call:
 ```scala
 val hc = new H2OContext(sc).start(3)
 ```

 ### Transforming DataFrame into RDD[T]
-The `H2OContext` class provides explicit conversion `asRDD` which creates a RDD-like wrapper around provided H2O DataFrame:
+The `H2OContext` class provides the explicit conversion, `asRDD`, which creates an RDD-like wrapper around the  provided H2O DataFrame:
 ```scala
 def asRDD[A <: Product: TypeTag: ClassTag](fr : DataFrame) : RDD[A]
 ```

-The call expects the type `A` to create correctly typed RDD.
+The call expects the type `A` to create a correctly-typed RDD.
 The transformation requires type `A` to be bound by `Product` interface.
-The relation between columns of DataFrame and attributes of class `A` is based on name matching.
+The relationship between the columns of DataFrame and the attributes of class `A` is based on name matching.

 #### Example
 ```scala